jorgedoriajr/fiap-3oiat-9-fase2/README.md

 The `pkg` folder stores the external implementations that could be used by other projects(ex: Kafka Client)

-The `configs` folder contains the configuration, loading environment variables, loading feature flags, etc.
+The `config` folder contains the configuration, loading environment variables, loading feature flags, etc.

 ## Open Api Doc